PJHkorea/photonic-mesh-fng-router/README.md

 )

 # 2. Attempt to ingest the Optical Routing Fabric into the compilation plane
-# We are continuously optimizing this hook to achieve near-0ns overhead.
+# We are continuously optimizing this hook to achieve near-0ns overhead and avoid compilation breaks.
 model = inject_photonic_fng_infrastructure_hook(
     model,
     topology_mode="SILICON_PHOTONICS_MESH",